BladeZhenLei/Riemann-Hypothesis/README.md

 # Riemann Hypothesis in a Nutshell

-It all starts with counting how many prime number exists in the universe, i.e. $$\lbrace 2, 3, 5, 7, 11, ... \rbrace,$$
+It all starts with counting how many prime numbers exist in the universe, i.e. $$\lbrace 2, 3, 5, 7, 11, ... \rbrace,$$
 the answer is 'infinitely many' (see Euclid's proof)!
 <p/>
 If we take a look at number $n$, and we use a function $\pi(n)$ to describe how many primes are there smaller than or equal to $n$, then this function is called the prime counting function.
 For example, $\pi(10)$ $=count$ $prime$ $\leq 10$ $=count$ $\lbrace$ $2, 3, 5, 7$ $\rbrace$ $=4$.